RD Moore

 CV

-As an ethnic minority, LGBTQ+ identifying multi-cultural who grew up in 1970s Birmingham, a minister committed to humanitarian spirituality, author, artist and human rights advocate, Rev. / Dr. Moore brings a unique perspective to the conversation we're having about the kind of nation we want to be.
+As an ethnically diverse Southerner who identifies both as African American and LGBTQ, as a person who grew up both in poverty and in a household deeply involved in the Civil Rights movement, and as an author, artist, social theorist and folk historian, Rod brings a unique perspective to the conversation we're having about the kind of people we're becoming and the kind of society we want to live in.
 His work explores that fertile space where diversity, humanity and collective thriving all intersect.

-In addition to founding the MMI, he is co-founder of the Level UP, Anti-poverty Initiative and HomeWorks Homes, a real estate firm led by Crystal Crawford, MMI board member and Rod's baby sister Crystal.
-Homeworks enables the working homeless to bypass home rentalship altogether and become homeowners.
-He is a producer and co-creator for LAKE Productions, a social justice film production company known for its groundbreaking work on LGBTQ+ affirming storytelling, and was founding chairperson for Defy Ventures, a nationally renowned felon-to-founder entrepreneurship program.
+In addition to MMI, he is co-founder of Level UP, an anti-poverty tech initiative and HomeWorks Homes, a social justice real estate company led by Crystal Crawford, MMI board member and Rodney's youngest and only remaining sister.
+HomeWorks enables the working poor to clear the many hurdles that both prevent them from becoming homeowners and lock them into a lifetime of renting.
+He's an executive producer and co-creator at LAKE Productions, a film production company known for its groundbreaking work on LGBTQ+ affirming storytelling, and was founding chair for Defy Ventures, a nationally renowned felon-to-founder entrepreneurship program.

 The most pivotal period of his life was when he and three other young seminarians, in 1988, began providing spiritual care and case support for San Francisco’s rapidly growing AIDS patients At the time, they had no idea the crisis that would unfold over the coming years.
 Trained in what was, by then, known as the “San Francisco Model of Care”, a revolutionary approach that focused on far more than medical care, including everything from helping secure resources for basic needs to providing support as they contended with unprecedented stigmatization and social hysteria, from supporting patients’ efforts to prevent parents who’d disowned them from wresting control of their care to helping them live vitally for as long as they could, though he was never paid, this was his “day job” for nearly a decade, until 1998.